 The DMX-512 receiver, however, illustrates what this platform is built for: simple, 8-bit peripheral management.
 When taking into account the 4T architecture, this platform has an interrupt latency of 17 instruction cycles (73 clock pulses), and was able to process the data in 41 instruction cycles (better than all the ARM processors).
 Most impressively, though: this platform uses only 568 µA, since it can run off a 4 MHz clock to achieve this.

-Ironically, while this is one of the “best” parts Holtek makes, it’s also one of the worst parts of theirs to review, as there’s absolutely no secret sauce (other than the LCD segment driver?) that makes it a Holtek microcontroller.
-The HT66 has one of the weakest peripheral lineups in my round-up, and in many ways, feels like a very old microcontroller.
+General-purpose parts like the ‘185 reviewed here don’t really capture what Holtek specializes in: application-specific MCUs.
+The HT66 has one of the weaker peripheral lineups in my roundup.
 The 4T, single-accumulator core suffers from the same performance problems the PIC16 has.
 With the PIC16, though, many modern variants clock up to 48 MHz, which makes the 4-cycle instruction clock easier to swallow — but the HT66 tops out at 16 MHz (4 MHz instruction clock) using its internal oscillator.
 Consequently, this microcontroller is just plain slow.